Oil steadies as COVID-19-induced demand worries persist

 Stricter vaccine checks by the European Union and delivery hold-ups from AstraZeneca and Pfizer have slowed the rollout of shots.

-The Chinese Ministry of Transport has forecast the number of trips that will be taken will be up 15% from last year, when the virus was raging, but down 40% from 2019.
+The Chinese Ministry of Transport has forecast the number of trips that will be taken will rise 15% from last year, when the virus was raging, but is still likely to be down 40% from 2019.

 A strengthening dollar also weighed on prices.
 Buyers using other currencies must pay more for dollar-denominated oil when the greenback rises.

-Data out later on Thursday will likely show the economy of the United States, the world’s biggest oil user, contracted in 2020 at its sharpest pace since 1946 because of the pandemic.
+Data out later on Thursday is expected to show the economy of the United States, the world’s biggest oil user, contracted in 2020 at its sharpest pace since 1946 because of the pandemic.

-Additional reporting by Shu Zhang in Singapore and Sonali Paul in Melbourne; editing by Barbara Lewis
+Additional reporting by Shu Zhang in Singapore and Sonali Paul in Melbourne; Editing by Barbara Lewis and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.